 We support a clinically-led, alliance-based way of working which focusses on:

-- Joint general practice and hospital clinician design of integrated clinical pathways
+- Joint general practice and hospital clinician design of integrated care pathways

 Community Respiratory Service

 The Community Respiratory Service helps patients receive spirometry, sleep assessments, education and pulmonary rehabilitation by making them available from approved general practitioners or at the patient’s general practice by the mobile respiratory nurse facilitators.
 Pulmonary rehabilitation courses are held in various locations in the community.
 A Community Respiratory Physician is available for advice, case review and practice staff education.

 General practice teams have been upskilled in a number of procedures – to date these have included starting insulin, newly diagnosed diabetes, skin cancer/melanoma excisions, gynaecology procedures, sleep studies, musculoskeletal steroid injections and aspects of child health.
 GPs who have attended these training sessions have been able to remove previously-referred patients from the hospital waiting list and treating in primary care.

 Motivated and passionate GPs are part of a team that link primary care with hospital services.
 Linking with key individuals (clinical and management) and key groups is an important focus.
 The three objectives of the service are to: improve outcomes for patients, improve patient access to service and improve patient flow through services.